 If when switched on the mPOP does not have a blue light on the top, switch it off and try another power outlet.
 Don’t use a multi-contact plug.

-Condition 2: Only one mobile device is paired with your iPad.
+Condition 2: Only one mobile device is paired with your mPOP.

 While it’s possible to pair multiple devices with the mPOP you must not do so.
-If you have done so, go back and just leave the iPad that you want to use paired.
-This applies for all devices: Android tablets or smartphones and iPhones can be paired with the mPOP - but you should not use them and if you do so, it will compromise or even ban your iPad.
+If you have done so, go back and just leave the tablet that you want to use paired.
+This applies for all devices: Smartphones and iPhones can be paired with the mPOP - but you should not use them and if you do so, it will compromise or even ban your iPad.

 If you had to de-pair devices (via the device’s settings or simply by deactivating bluetooth on those devices entirely) turn off the mPOP, wait a few seconds and then switch it on again.

-Condition 4: iPad and mPOP are paired via bluetooth.
+Condition 4: Tablet and mPOP are paired via bluetooth.

 If the pairing fails - so if there’s still ‘Not Connected’ displayed - turn off the mPOP.
 Then click the little ‘i’ right next to ‘Not Connected’, then ‘Forget this device’ and confirm this step with ‘OK’.
 Then you have to perform a soft reset on both devices.
 Don’t worry, this won’t delete anything on your iPad.